JillFennell/Jill-Fennell/data_visualization.md

 ### I am able to visualize data in different ways[¶](#I-am-able-to-visualize-data-in-different-ways) {#I-am-able-to-visualize-data-in-different-ways}

-#### Here is an example where I used different functions to perform image analysis[¶](#Here-is-an-example-where-I-used-different-functions-to-perform-image-analysis) {#Here-is-an-example-where-I-used-different-functions-to-perform-image-analysis}
+#### Here is an example where I used different functions to perform image analysis

 In [0]: